• twitter-icon

 Bogus Bills For HRA Claims

 It is the practice of employees to submit fake bills for HRA Claims without a relevant document in support.
-They just mention lease agreement and rent outflow, but there is no such kind of transaction from their account.
+They just mention the lease agreement and rent outflow, but there is no such kind of transaction from their account.
 These sorts of actions are punishable under the Income Tax Act.

 Tax Escape On Interest From Bank Accounts

-The amount of tax mismatch can directly be gauged from the person’s account and Form 26AS.
-Head of Tax Research, H&R Block India says, “Non-reporting / under-reporting of these amounts are apparent cases of tax evasion and calls for further investigation.
-Further, at times taxes are also deducted from interest income and hence, the mismatch of income by non-reporting are easily identified.”
+Head of Tax Research, H&R Block India, says, “Non-reporting / under-reporting of these amounts is an apparent case of tax evasion and calls for further investigation.
+Further, at times, taxes are also deducted from interest income, and hence, the mismatch of income by non-reporting is easily identified.”

 Show Income From All Employers

 The Tax Department has details about the income of all employers, so whether you switch jobs or earn part-time from two or more employers, you are required to pay the tax accordingly.
-The tax department has information regarding these based on the TDS return filed and any mismatch can lead to an inquiry against you.
+The tax department has information regarding these based on the TDS return filed, and any mismatch can lead to an inquiry against you.

 Misuse Of Chapter VI-A Deductions

-Misuse of 80C Form
+Misuse of the 80C Form

 Fake Claim Under Section 10